-Ir log message Sends an output message directly to a file,
+lr\log\message Sends an output message directly to the log

-output.txt, located in the Vuser script directory.
+file, output.txt, located in the Vuser script directory.
 This function is useful in preventing output messages from interfering with TCP/IP traffic.

-lr\output\message Sends a message to the Output window.

-lr\set\debug\message Sets a message class for output messages.
+lr\output\message Sends a message to the Output window or the lr\set\debug\message Sets a message class for output messages.